 Here in Essex, our beautiful, lush location is home to different types of wildlife.
 During many of our cruises, you'll be able to see these animals in their natural habitats, and we'll be able to educate you on them!
 Wondering what some of these creatures may include?
 Keep scrolling!

 Egrets are one of the most commonly seen animals on our cruises.
 They are a specific type of heron, having a smaller build and darker colored legs.
-They are commonly found in marshes, freshwater and salt water, making our rivers a perfect habitat for our feathered friends.
+They are commonly found in marshes, freshwater and saltwater, making our rivers a perfect habitat for our feathered friends.

-Another one of our common bird sighting includes ospreys.
+Another one of our common bird sightings includes ospreys.
 Their largest source of nutrition comes from fish, making sense why they'd love to hang out near us!
 They are often referred to as hawks of the river and sea.

 3. Mute Swan

 This large, graceful creature is referred to as mute because it is much quieter than other types of swans.
 By large we are talking about the 6.6 to 7.9 feet long wingspan.
 We love seeing these elegant beauties on our waters!